Forged-in-the-Lore/forgedinthelore-portfolio/Group-Project/Professional/README.md

 ### Project Plan
 In the [Project Plan](Project_Plan_Foodies.pdf) we specified the goal of the project, it's scope and the way we would be working.
 I am not certain which parts I wrote at the start of the semester except for the  architecture diagram and the chapter "Technische keuzes".
 As often with such projects we stuck to some of our initial plans - we did work with Scrum throughout the semester (see the learning outcome Agile) and our [Project Breakdown Structure](../Requirements-and-Design/Project-Breakdown-Structure/README.md) are still true (although we vastly overestimated how much we would get done) - but the initial plan for testing was almost entirely ignored when working on the project.

+## Research

+For a DOT-framework compliant research please see my paper on Graph Databases for my individual project [here](../../Forged-in-the-Lore/Research/Graph-Databases.pdf).